lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 4_d_ (5_d_) states are relevant.
 To obtain accurate calculations a third partial wave must included.
 In practice additional partial waves are incorporated by turning them into _local orbitals_ which are confined to the augmentation sphere.
-This ensures that the eigenvalue problem remains a linear one, at the expense of an increase in the rank of the hamiltonian.

-In practice this is accomplished by adding a judicious amount of $$\phi_l(\varepsilon_\nu,r)$$ and
+It is accomplished by adding a judicious amount of $$\phi_l(\varepsilon_\nu,r)$$ and
 $$\dot\phi_l(\varepsilon_\nu,r)$$ to the third partial wave, so that its value and slope vanish at the augmentation radius and to not spill out into the interstitial.
 These modified waves are called <i>&phi;<sub>z</sub></i> in the Questaal suite.

+Extension of the linear method through local orbitals ensures that the eigenvalue problem remains a linear one, at the expense of an increase in the rank of the hamiltonian.

 {::nomarkdown}</div>{:/}